Timelessprod/Big-Data/README.md

 ## Exploration

-The file `exploration.ipynb` contain the first part and the insights of the project.
+The file [exploration](./exploration.ipynb) contain the first part and the insights of the project.

 ## Prediction